-In this easy gluten-free peach cobbler recipe, sweet and juicy peaches are topped with a light and fluffy cinnamon-sprinkled cake batter.
-This delicious fruit cobbler makes a great dessert or decadent breakfast that comes together in just 45 minutes, and can be made with fresh, frozen or canned peaches so you can enjoy it all year round!
+In this easy gluten-free peach cobbler recipe, sweet and juicy peaches are topped with a light and fluffy cake batter that’s sprinkled with cinnamon.
+This delicious fruit cobbler makes a perfect dessert or decadent breakfast that can be made with fresh, frozen or canned peaches so you can enjoy it all year round!
 Ready in 45 minutes, it’s totally dairy-free and vegan too, but no one would know!

 For the Peach Filling: